 I am a Holocaust Torah tells the story of 1,564 Torahs stolen by Nazis from synagogues in Czechoslovakia.
 The Torah scrolls were rescued twenty years later and placed in the hands of people who love them.
 This Holocaust account is uniquely told from the point of view of a personified Torah.
 Using a Torah to narrate the story enables Rabbi Goodman to present the emotive content of the Holocaust in a profound way to children of all ages.

-More information about the project can be found at the Czech Torah Network's website.
-14
+More information about the project can be found at the Memorial Scrolls Trust and the Czech Torah Network's website.14